‘You’re Treating Me Like A F*****g Black Person!’ Self-Proclaimed ‘Trump Guy’ Yells At Cops As They Subdue Him

 After arresting him, officers found a small amount of marijuana in a plastic bag on Epstein’s person.
 Watch the cell phone video of Epstein’s arrest and his racially-tinged protest, below.

-Reaction among users of the social media platform Twitter was sharp in condemning Epstein for complaining that he was being treated by police officers as they would a “black person.”
+Reaction among users on Twitter was sharp in condemning Epstein for complaining that he was being treated by police officers as they would a “black person.”

 What Jeffrey Epstein said when he was being detained by the police is a clear indication that white america is very aware of how unfairly black people are treated.